-Resort management and other services revenues consist primarily of ancillary revenues and management fees.
+Our resort management and other services revenues consist primarily of ancillary revenues and management fees.
 Ancillary revenues consist of goods and services that are sold or provided by us at restaurants, golf courses and other retail and service outlets located at developed resorts.
 We recognize ancillary revenue when goods have been provided and/or services have been rendered.

-We provide day-to-day-management services, including housekeeping services, operation of a reservation system, maintenance and certain accounting and administrative services for property owners' associations.
-We receive compensation for such management services which is generally based on either a percentage of the budgeted cost to operate such resorts or a fixed fee arrangement.
+We provide day-to-day-management services, including housekeeping services, operation of reservation systems, maintenance and certain accounting and administrative services for property owners' associations.
+We receive compensation for these management services; this is typically based on either a percentage of the budgeted costs to operate the resorts or a fixed fee arrangement.
 We recognize revenues when earned in accordance with the terms of the contract and record them as a component of Resort management and other services revenues on our Statements of Income.
-Management fee revenues were \$77.6 million, \$73.9 million and \$69.7 million during 2015, 2014 and 2013, respectively.
+Management fee revenues were \$83.3 million, \$77.6 million and \$73.9 million during 2016, 2015 and 2014, respectively.

 Resort management and other services revenues include additional fees for services we provide to our property owners' associations, as well as annual fees, club dues, settlement fees from the sale of vacation ownership products, and certain transaction-based fees from owners and other third parties, including external exchange service providers with which we are associated.
 We recognize fee revenues when services have been rendered.
-Fee revenues included in Resort management and other services revenues were \$99.5 million in 2015, \$95.1 million in 2014 and \$89.9 million in 2013, as reflected on our Statements of Income.
+Fee revenues included in Resort management and other services revenues were \$78.5 million in 2016, \$67.2 million in 2015 and \$77.8 million in 2014, as reflected on our Statements of Income.